Cycling Zimbabwe: guide, tips and our itinerary with GPX track

 What to See in Zimbabwe – by bicycle or not

 The entire eastern part of Zimbabwe, along the border with Mozambique, is very scenic.
-It is mostly above 1,000 meters high and reaches up to 2,000, offering beautiful views, a cool climate and a very low amount of mosquitoes, which here means much less chance of contracting malaria.
+It is mostly above 1,000 meters high and reaches up to 2,000, offering beautiful views, a cool climate, and a very low amount of mosquitoes, which here means much less chance of contracting malaria.

-The list of places not to be missed in Zimbabwe that you will find below is based on what we have seen along the road we have cycled, there are of course other beautiful places to see, some very famous like the Victoria Falls (which we have seen from the Zambian side) and the Mana Pools National Park.
+The list of places not to be missed in Zimbabwe that you will find below is based on what we have seen along the road we have cycled, there are of course other beautiful places to see, some very famous like Victoria Falls (which we have seen from the Zambian side) and the Mana Pools National Park.
 What we have seen is a Zimbabwe less known to tourists that really deserves to be promoted.

 If you are looking for the real Zimbabwe and want to follow a route outside the usual tourist circuits this list could be for you.
 The sections not mentioned below, the A2 from Mutoko to Harare and the dirt road from Nyanga to Mutoko are the least interesting sections of this cycle route.

 The dirt road from Nyanga to Mutoko can be divided into two sections.
 The first 70km after leaving Nyanga are beautiful, with wide views of the lower valleys and their kopjies.
-The second section is a shortcut through thick bush and abandoned farmland, a very challenging road with loads of sand and corrugation a little charme.
+The second section is a shortcut through thick bush and abandoned farmland, a very challenging road with loads of sand and corrugation and a little charm.

 Zimbabwe Points of Interest on Map